 You are very welcome to contact me for potential PhD opportunities, if you have statistics related background and are interested in research on statistical methodology or medical statistics.

-- NIHR Research for Patient Benefit (RfPB) Yorkshire and North East (YNE) Regional Advisory Panel (RAP) member
+- Advisory Panel member: NIHR Research for Patient Benefit (RfPB) Yorkshire and North East (YNE) Regional Advisory Panel 2017-22

-- Royal Statistical Society (RSS) member and Chartered Statistician (CStat)
+- Chartered Statistician (CStat) and member: Royal Statistical Society (RSS)

 External trials committee membership